WyattJordan/Arduino-Pixelstick-4.0/README.md

   Coming soon! (hopefully) Upload any image and have the pixelstick display that image as it is moved at a constant rate.

 # I Want One
   Contact me (wyattsjordan@gmail.com).
 Seriously, the documentation on this is clearly not done and if you're really interested in constructing one yourself you're gonna need some guidance.
-I squeezed the maximum capability out of an arduino possible for his project which led to a pretty unintuitive UI.
+I squeezed the maximum capability out of an arduino possible for this project which led to a pretty unintuitive UI.

   Caveat: (some time and $)
   Here are the parts and total cost: